ShadabFaiz/Data-Integration-Tool-DIT/README.md

        were created.This could have caused in creation of high number of 'Recentfile' with same query.This is fixed now.
 # ver 0.3
     1. Earlier when user has logged out,even then with back button on web browser,anyone can uses the application
-       without login.This issuehas been solved
+       without login.This issue has been solved